 Executable name Descriptive name Description ncp_brokerd Really Small Message Broker daemon Message broker daemon that launches the Really Small Message Broker.
 Communication between Network Manager core components is managed by Really Small Message Broker. ncp_brokerd starts automatically when any Network Manager process starts. ncp_class Active Object Class manager, CLASS Dynamic library management system responsible for managing the Active Object Classes (AOCs).
 It is the only component that has direct contact with the AOC definitions, and it distributes these definitions to any component that needs them.
 You can edit AOCs using a text editor.
-Stop all Network Manager components before you edit an AOC.
+Restart the ncp_class process after changing AOC files.
+After ncp_class is restarted and running, restart the ncp_model process.
 Note: Ensure that you make a backup of any original AOCs before you edit them.
-If you overwrite the original copy, the backup copy can be ncp_config Network Manager GUI configuration file server, CONFIG restored.
-Configuration file server that provides a means for Network Manager GUIs to read from and write to schema files. ncp_ctrl Master process controller, CTRL Master process controller that launches all the Network Manager processes in the appropriate order, in line with configured process dependencies.
+If you overwrite the original copy, the backup copy can be restored. ncp_config Network Manager GUI configuration file server, CONFIG Configuration file server that provides a means for Network Manager GUIs to read from and write to schema files. ncp_ctrl Master process controller, CTRL Master process controller that launches all the Network Manager processes in the appropriate order, in line with configured process dependencies.
 You can also use the ncp_ctrl process to start individual Network Manager IP Edition processes. ncp_crypt Password encryption utility Utility for manual encryption of passwords. ncp_disco Discovery engine Manages the process of discovering device existence and interconnectivity.
 The Helper Server process, ncp_d_helpserv, is a subprocess of the discovery engine, ncp_disco.
-Other subprocesses include the following finder processes, which are responsible for determining device existence: • ncp_df_ping (Ping finder): Makes a simple ICMP echo request for broadcast or multicast addresses, individual IP addresses, or all devices on a subnet ncp_df_file (File finder): Parses a file, such as /etc/hosts, in order to find devices on the network ncp_df_collector (Collector finder): Retrieves a list of devices managed by Element Management Systems (EMSs) on the network
+Other subprocesses include the following finder processes, which are responsible for determining device existence: ncp_df_ping (Ping finder): Makes a simple ICMP echo request for broadcast or multicast addresses, individual IP addresses, or all devices on a subnet ncp_df_file (File finder): Parses a file, such as /etc/hosts, in order to find devices on the network ncp_df_collector (Collector finder): Retrieves a list of devices managed by Element Management Systems (EMSs) on the network